build-trust/ockam-documentation/reference/command/nodes.md

 ```
 » ockam node delete n1
-✔︎ Node with name 'n1' has been deleted.
+✔︎ The node named 'n1' has been deleted.
 ```

 You can also delete all nodes with: